 Executives who need to portray a more professional appearance when doing video calls with clients can even upload their company’s logo for use as a background, making it look like you’re having the call in an actual conference room at work.

 The feature is simple to use, and the camera on your handset or computer can apply the background even if you’re not sitting in front of a green screen.
-Here’s how to get start:
+Here’s how to get started:

 Step 1: Launch Zoom on your computer